vmware-archive/vsphere-storage-for-kubernetes/documentation/existing.md

 * Reload kubelet systemd unit file using ```systemctl daemon-reload```
 * Restart kubelet service using ```systemctl restart kubelet.service```

-Note for Kubernetes version 1.8.x or below: After enabling the vSphere Cloud Provider, Node names will be set to the VM names from the vCenter Inventory.
+**Note: For Kubernetes version 1.8.x or below, after enabling the vSphere Cloud Provider, Node names will be set to the VM names from the vCenter Inventory**